Himiko: Japanese sources

-Neither of the two oldest Japanese histories – the c.
-712 Kojiki nor c.
-720 Nihon Shoki – mentions Queen Himiko.
-The circumstances under which these books were written is a matter of unending debate, and even if Himiko were known to the authors, they may have purposefully decided not to include her.
-However, they include three imperial-family shamans identified with her: Yamatototohimomosohime-no-Mikoto (ja), the aunt of Emperor Sujin (legendary 10th Japanese emperor, reigned 97–30 BC) and daughter of Emperor Kōrei; Yamatohime-no-mikoto, the daughter of Emperor Suinin (legendary 11th, reigned 29 BC–70 AD); and Empress Jingū (reigned c.
-209–269 AD), the wife of Emperor Chūai (legendary 14th emperor, reigned 192–200 AD).
-These dates, however, are not historically verified.
+Neither of the two oldest surviving Japanese histories—the c.
+712 Kojiki and the c.
+720 Nihon Shoki—mentions Himiko by name.
+The Nihon Shoki nevertheless quotes Chinese records of a “queen of Wa” in entries placed within the traditional reign of Empress Jingū.
+This framing later encouraged attempts to identify Himiko with Jingū or with other women in the Japanese chronicles, including Yamato-totohi-momoso-hime and Yamatohime-no-mikoto.

 One remarkable exception to early Japanese histories overlooking Himiko is the Nihon Shoki, quoting the Wei Zhi three times.
 In 239, "the queen [女王] of Wa" sent envoys to Wei; in 240, they returned "charged with an Imperial rescript and a seal and ribbon;" and in 243, "the ruler [王 "king"] of Wa again sent high officers as envoys with tribute".

-Yamato Totohi Momoso himemiko (倭迹迹日百襲媛命), the shaman aunt of Emperor Sujin, supposedly committed suicide after learning her husband was a trickster snake-god.
+Princess Yamato-totohi-momoso, the shaman aunt of Emperor Sujin, supposedly committed suicide after learning her husband was a trickster snake-god.
 The Kojiki does not mention her, but the Nihon Shoki describes her as "the Emperor's aunt by the father's side, a shrewd and intelligent person, who could foresee the future".
 After a series of national calamities, the Emperor "assembled the 80 myriads of Deities" and inquired by divination.
 Yamato-totohi-momoso was inspired by Ōmononushi-nushi ("Great Deity of All Deities and Spirits"), to say: "Why is the Emperor grieved at the disordered state of the country?
 If he duly did us reverent worship it would assuredly become pacified of itself."
 The Emperor inquired, saying: "What God is it that thus instructs me?"
 The answer was: "I am the God who dwells within the borders of the land of Yamato, and my name is Oho-mono-nushi no Kami."
 While imperial worship of this god (from Mount Miwa) was "without effect", Yamato-totohi-momoso later married him.